zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 - Need advanced CSS capabilities such as custom preprocessing with [PostCSS](https://postcss.org/) or [Dart Sass](https://sass-lang.com/) plugins.
-- Require seamless integration of processed CSS into the Rails asset pipeline.
+- Require seamless integration of processed CSS into the Zoisite asset pipeline.
 - Benefit from live updates to stylesheets during development with minimal manual intervention.